cazzalles/cazzalles/README.md

 #### **Greetings.**

-I'm David, a.k.a Cazzalles, and I'm a Brazilian software engineer.
+I'm Davi, a.k.a Cazzalles, and I'm a Brazilian software engineer.

 ##### Here's my stack:
 - ⚙️ Rust